A guide to Open Meets, Galas and Time Trials.

 Some Meets require times achieved in a 25m (short course) pool and others in a 50m (long course) pool.
-If you have a PB achieved in a short course pool and you are entering a long course Meet, you can convert your PB.
-There is a conversion tool on our County/Regional/National info page and also on http://www.pullbuoy.co.uk/times.
+If you have a PB achieved in a short course pool and you are entering a long course Meet, your PB's will be converted.
+There is a conversion tool on our County/Regional/National info page and also on http://www.pullbuoy.co.uk/times. for info.

 **Closing Dates: The Redditch closing date is always earlier than the meet closing date, and is set to enable us to process all the information and return it to the meet organisers in time; if entries are late then the date may be missed and all Redditch entries would be rejected.

 Some meets operate on a first come, first served entry basis, and in these cases entries need to be in well in advance of the organisers stated closing date to try and ensure our entries are accepted.

 Some meets are ‘Qualifying Times’ Competitions.
 The meet organisers have to limit the entries which is done through qualifying times.
 If the meet is oversubscribed, swimmers with the slower entry times may be rejected or "scratched" from that event.
 Those entering with consideration times have to wait and see whether their entries are accepted or rejected.
 Lists of scratched entries are usually available on the relevant organisation’s website, and the swimmer’s coach will be informed in advance of the meet.
 The fee for a scratched entry is refunded via our treasurer.

 Meet programmes for open meets are sometimes available for sale at the venue - and if not will be available to print off prior to the event from the websites.
 Please check the meet details to make sure you are prepared !
 They list all swimmers in each event in order of seed time, and provide general information about the event.
 They are very useful if only to work out when your child is likely to be swimming and schedule comfort breaks and trips to the café accordingly!